 Required for majors: It’s possible that courses with lower than ideal enrollments could be approved if they are required for majors, since they will be necessary before the majors can continue their studies

-One course in seq. of courses: XXXXX
+One course in seq. of courses: i.e. Elementary Spanish I leads to Elementary Spanish IIXXXXX

 Others: Provide rationale